nspyre-org/nspyre/docs/contributing.rst

    So for NSpyre, if you call ``git clone https://github.com/[username]/nspyre.git`` inside SourceCode, you will get a new directory called nspyre, containing your repo.

-.. note:: Virutal Environments

-   Making sure you have some sort of virtual environment implied in your workflow.
-The built in management of Anaconda is great if you are already using Anaconda for your scientific packages.
-If you are just using pip, then check out venv -- it have a lot of improvements over virtualenv.